tommyettinger/textratypist/README.md

 the appearance of Small Caps mode, and updates some .fnt files that had visual issues.
 In core label code, monospaced fonts needed to stop offsetting the first character if its offsetX was negative; this mostly affects Cozette.

-Because the 2.2.x line depends on libGDX 1.14.0, and not all libraries are compatible yet with this version (libKTX in particular), all changes in 2.2.4 have been backported to 2.1.9, which still only needs libGDX 1.13.1 .

 2.2.5 fixes the behavior of malformed .fnt files created without a space char, and now matches the behavior of BitmapFont when given one of those (it now matches the width of space, if none is provided, to the width of `'l'`).
 It also provides a way to handle Hiero's non-standard padding usage when it creates a .fnt with an outline or shadow,